Abstract

 The frequency bands used by Inmarsat and Iridium satellite systems are adjacent to or partially overlap with GNSS bands.
 Their powerful downlink signals can cause out-of-band blocking interference or adjacent-channel interference to nearby GNSS receivers.

-DME is an aeronautical navigation device operating in the 960-1215 MHz band, overlapping with the GPS L5 band.
-The high-power pulse pairs it emits severely interfere with satellite signals.
-This can cause frequent satellite loss and unreliable positioning for receivers near airports.
-Septentrio mosaic-G5 supports RTK high-precision positioning mode, enabling PX4 to achieve centimeter-level autonomous flight and precise operations.
+DME (Distance Measuring Equipment) is an aeronautical navigation device operating in the 960-1215 MHz band, overlapping with the GPS L5 band.
+The high-power pulse pairs it emits severely interfere with satellite signals, causing frequent satellite loss and unreliable positioning for receivers near airports.

 Wideband Interference from “Chirp” Jammers

-“Chirp” jammers are a common type of malicious jamming device.
-They rapidly and periodically scan a wide frequency band (e.g., the entire GNSS band), generating powerful, transient interference covering the full band.
+“Chirp” jammers are a common type of malicious jamming device that rapidly and periodically scan a wide frequency band, generating powerful, transient interference covering the full GNSS band.
 Traditional static filters struggle to cope, effectively paralyzing most commercial receivers.

 Septentrio Solutions